How to register a business in the UK

 This means first deciding whether to register as a sole trader or a limited company and then choosing a business name.
 If you decide to register as a business in the UK, follow the steps in this guide to make sure you register correctly.

-Registering your business with Tide is incredibly fast, easy and free.
-Remember – we pay the £12 incorporation fee for you, so you can start a limited company completely for free.
+Registering your business with Tide is incredibly fast and easy.
+Remember – you only pay £9.99, and we’ll take care of the rest.
 Be your own boss and register your company with Tide today🎉

 Kerstin Reichert